kleitz/beige-software/README.txt

 11. copy directory server from source anywhere and copy there your jar with dependences
 12. start your jar with dependences "java -jar [your jar]"
 13. to make your webapp working on embedded A-Jetty on Android see example beige-accounting-android.

+mvn site:site gives you same content as from http://www.beigesoft.org